FOGProject/fog-docs/docs/index.md

 > [!warning]
 > While we are migrating content there will be occasional changes to links and paths
-> However, this documentation is versioned, so while the latest version will have changes for the next bit.
-> You can use https://docs.fogproject.org/en/1.5.9/ for linking to things that won't change.
+> However, this documentation is versioned, so while the 'latest' version will have changes for the next bit.
+You can use https://docs.fogproject.org/en/1.5.9/ for linking to things that won't change.
 > Once all documentation from the wiki has been migrated into a sensible folder structure, these paths will no longer change

 ## Fog Documentation Sections